Mykaelas/Thought-Alert/README.md

 ## Description:

 This was created to show the backend side of a social media network that was displayed using insomnia

+## Languages:
+Below is the list of languages used to create this project:
+- JavaScript
+- NodeJS
+- MongoDB / Mongoose
+- Express
+- Insomnia
+- GitHub

 ## Installation: